FormaServe/IBMi-Snippets/README.md

 * .SQLRPGLE
 * .DSPF

-On the first line of your new file type;
+On the first line of your new file type and of the following;

 | **Command** | **Description**         |
 |-------------|-------------------------|